osjjames/colour_fyp/README.md

 5. Enter the password `test`.
 Click on the file `getStarted.ipynb`.
 You are now in a Jupyter notebook running the application.

 6. To test the application, place a video file in the `colour_fyp/videos` directory.
-Enter the name of the video (e.g. "test_video.mp4") in the `video_name` variable.
+Set the `video_name` variable in the notebook to the name of the video file (e.g. "test_video.mp4").
 Finally, click "Run" at the top of the page.
 When completed, the output video will appear in the `colour_fyp/videos` directory.